MVS-99/IDPT/Microasignments/README.md

 # MicroAssignments

 The following subfolders define the different so-called MicroAssignments.
-They are, in words of the professory (Mario Muñoz Organero)
+They are, in words of the professor (Mario Muñoz Organero)
 > “Micro” assignments to solve “small” challenges related to the theoretical sessions.
 And they have the objective of consolidate the theoretical algorithm knowledge with practical use cases.